kzinmr/nutrition-agent/README.md

 - **Agent Engineering Course**: Foundation patterns and architectural guidance
 - **FatSecret Platform**: Nutrition database API
 - **OpenAI & Anthropic**: LLM capabilities that make this agent possible

----

-_Built with ❤️ for the Agent Engineering course assignment.
-Demonstrates practical application of agent patterns, tool use, and evaluation methodologies._